GULibrarySandbox/digital-tools/content/prep/security.md

 title: Security
 topics: Password managers; Passkeys
 description: >
-    This text is a 'section description'.
-Directly below this is an example section video embed.
-This demonstrates the front matter options in action.
+    Just like backups, the best security protocol is the one you will use.
-youtubeid: moJgWrD6dwg
+# youtubeid: moJgWrD6dwg
 ---

 ## Security